hcsturix74/django_cuisine/README.md

   username: admin
   password: admin

-You can, of course, delete the DB (graphdb) and perform a syncdb:
+You can, of course, delete the DB (djcuisinedb) and perform a syncdb:

 python manage.py syncdb